FT-Autonomous/f1tenth-ros-setup/README.md

 | `Win/Command+k`           | changes focus to application on the top                    |
 | `Win/Command+Enter`       | move application to main focus                             |

-Type in `source /utils/run-simulator.sh Silverstone`
+Open a terminal and then type in `source /utils/run-simulator.sh Silverstone`.